magnusmartin85/pure-js-lightbox/readme.md

 ## Build
 For a production build run `gulp build` on the command line.
 This will generate a `dist` directory with minified and unminified css and js files.
-The images are being optimized and resized
+Images are being optimized and resized

 ```
 dist